Accenture/adop-docker-compose/site/_docs/developing/cartridges.md

 ## Adding Pluggable SCM

-To use _Gerrit_ or _BitBucket_ SCM provider, you can now add [Pluggable SCM](https://accenture.github.io/adop-pluggable-scm/docs/about-pluggable-scm/) library to your cartridge.
+To use _Gerrit_ , _Gitlab_ or _BitBucket_ SCM provider, you can now add [Pluggable SCM](https://accenture.github.io/adop-pluggable-scm/docs/about-pluggable-scm/) library to your cartridge.
 More information can be found here - [Add Pluggable SCM to cartridge](https://accenture.github.io/adop-cartridges-cookbook/docs/recipes/adding-a-pluggable-scm/)

 ## Testing the Cartridge
 Once a cartridge has been developed it is necessary to test it against the platform in the same way that consuming users would.